- Afterpay is one of the biggest and most successful buy now pay later services.

 What happens if you don't pay Afterpay?

 Afterpay requires you to meet your contractual obligations for repaying your account.
-If you miss a payment or pay late, Afterpay charges you an initial $10 late fee.
-If you don't pay the outstanding balance within 7 days, Afterpay charges you a further $7.
+If you miss a payment or pay late, Afterpay will stop you from making further purchases but there aren't any late fees.

 Can you have more than one Afterpay account in the same name?